tja2000/GettingCleaningData/README.md

 Subject   : a number from 1 to 30

-feature_i  : a description of the feature (only the means and the stddevs), e.g. meanBodyAccelarationX, meanGravityAccelarationY, ...
+feature_i  : a clear and meaningfull description of the feature (only the means and the stddevs), e.g. **meanBodyAccelarationX, meanGravityAccelarationY, ...**

-##The algorithm:
+##The algorithm, for more details see the R script:

 1. create a DS with headers from features.txt.
 This part includes cleaning and providing clear names for variables.
 2. add an extra column with "activity"
-3. fill this column with resolved activity (activity number is replaced by its name from activit_lables.txt
+3. fill this column with resolved activity (activity number is replaced by its name from activit_lables.txt)
 4. add an extra colmun with "subject"
 4. Fill the other columns with the data coming from x_*.txt
 5. Do this for both DS (DS_train, DS_test)